 Nosocomial Blood Stream Infections in Pediatric Intensive Care Unit of Fauji Foundation Hospital, Rawalpindi Pakistan

-CONCLUSION: The study concluded that the frequency of most common bacterial organisms in nosocomial blood stream infections is substantial.
-Thus, early initiation of appropriate antibiotic therapy help in contributing significantly towards decrease in mortality rates due to blood stream infections.
+Conclusions: There is a high frequency of common bacterial organisms in nosocomial blood stream infections in children with predominance of gram-negative bacteria including Pseudomonas aeruginosa and Salmonella typhi.
+Thus, early initiation of appropriate antibiotic therapy can help in decreasing mortality, significantly in hospitalized patients.

 Copyright (c) 2020 Journal of Islamabad Medical & Dental College

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.